MarkFChavez/what_is/README.md

 # Setup

-First, register an account on http://www.dictionaryapi.com/ and make sure you request an api key for Collegiate Dictionary and Collegiate Thesaurus.
+Register an account on http://www.dictionaryapi.com/ and make sure you request an api key for Collegiate Dictionary and Collegiate Thesaurus.
 These are the two references that this library supports for now.

+After registration, you should already have two api keys; one for the dictionary and other is for the thesaurus version.

 ## Installation